DataBiosphere/toil/docs/tutorial.rst

 Job.Runner: Invoking a workflow
 -------------------------------

-TODO: Cover both implementing as a script and within a python program
-TODO: Cover resumption
-TODO: Cover the concept of leader and worker

 We can add to the previous example to turn into a complete workflow by adding the necessary function calls to create an instance of HelloWorld and to run this as a workflow containing a single job.